HackYourFutureBelgium/Intro-to-Digital/step6/index.md

 Here are the criteria you need to meet:
 - [ ] You have taken the Duolingo Practice Test.
 - [ ] Your score is 90 or higher, which is equivalent to level B2 or above.
-- [ ] You have uploaded a screenshot of your Duolingo test result.
+- [ ] You have uploaded a screenshot of your Duolingo test result as requested.